Quantifying Feature Space Universality Across Large Language Models via Sparse Autoencoders: Conclusion

 \section{Conclusion}

-In this study, we address the underexplored domain of feature universality in sparse autoencoders (SAEs) trained on LLMs with multiple layers and across multiple model pairs.
-To achieve these insights, we developed a novel methodology to pair features with high mean activation correlations, and then assess their global similarity of the resulting subspaces using SVCCA and RSA.
-Our findings reveal a high degree of similarity in SAE feature spaces across various models.
+In this study, we take the first steps in investigating the unexplored topic of feature space universality in LLMs via SAEs trained on different models.
+To achieve these insights, we developed a novel methodology to pair features with high activation correlations, and then assess the global similarity of the resulting subspaces using SVCCA and RSA.
+Our findings reveal a high degree of SVCCA similarity in SAE feature subspaces across various models, particularly between their middle layers.
 Furthermore, our research reveals that subspaces of features associated with specific semantic concepts, such as calendar or people tokens, demonstrate remarkably high similarity across different models.
-This suggests that certain semantic feature subspaces are universally encoded across varied LLM architectures.
-Our work enhances understanding of how LLMs represent information at a fundamental level, opening new avenues for further research into model interpretability and the transferability of learned features.
+This suggests that certain semantic feature subspaces may be universally encoded across varied LLM architectures.
+However, our results also show that there are parts of SAE feature spaces which do not match, and may suggest that either certain features are not captured universally, or that SAEs have limitations in capturing universal features.
+We believe that future work can benefit from these discoveries to find better ways on improving methods to capture feature universality.
+Lastly, while we discover evidence that LLMs learn "weakly universal" features, and that SAEs can capture both these features and these relations, we also find that there is a notable fraction of features idiosyncractic to different SAEs, a finding that is supported by previous work \citep{leask2025sparse, paulo2025sparseautoencoderstraineddata}.
+Thus, our research guides future work to improve upon methods that can better capture universal feature representations, and contributes to ongoing research that aims to improve SAEs \citep{engels2024decomposingdarkmattersparse}.
+Our approach may be generalized to compare feature spaces beyond those of SAEs.

+Examining feature universality implications for AI safety and control, particularly in identifying and mitigating potentially harmful representations, can contribute to the development of safer AI systems \citep{barez2023iii}.
+Overall, understanding the commonalities and differences in model representations is a crucial step towards a more comprehensive theory of how models encode language.